Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 Functions are first class objects suitable for use in functional programming.
 We choose to implement functions directly in the CVM because they are fundamental and powerful constructs that allow the construction of effective programs without having to simulate them with lower level constructs (e.g. a stack based model).

-Important features:
+Important features of functions include:

 * Support for variable arity function application, e.g. `(+ 1 2 3 4)`
 * Full lexical closures (capturing values in the lexical environment at the point of creation)

 Some functions are provided by default as part of the runtime environment, which are generally available in the standard library `convex.core`.
 These functions provide the foundation for construction of higher level functionality.

-In addition (adopting an idiom that has proved convenient in the Clojure language), data structures map be used in place of functions in some defined circumstances, e.g.:
+In addition (adopting an idiom that has proved convenient in the Clojure language), data structures may be used in place of functions in some defined circumstances, e.g.:

 * Maps may be used as functions that implement map lookup: `({:foo 1 :bar 2} :bar) => 2`
 * Sets may be used as functions to test membership: `(#{1 2 3} 4) => false`